 Guidelines for Using Archival Materials

-Guidelines governing access, copy work, and publication of materials in the Alexander Architectural Archives are established by the Curator and the University of Texas Libraries.
-In order to provide a balance between the needs of scholars and the rights of both the copyright holder (the author of the document, author's heir, or executor) and of the Alexander Architectural Archive as owner of the physical property, the Archive carefully regulates the use of its materials in its collections.
+Guidelines governing access, copy work, and publication of materials in the Alexander Architectural Archives are established to provide a balance between the needs of scholars and the rights of both the copyright holder (the author of the document, author's heir, or executor) and of the Alexander Architectural Archives as owner of the physical property.
+The Alexander carefully stewards the use of its materials in its collections.

-The author, heir, or executor retains copyright unless those rights have been legally conveyed to the Archive or are in the public domain.
+The author, heir, or executor retains copyright unless those rights have been legally conveyed to The University of Texas at Austin, or are in the public domain.
 The rights as owners of the physical property belong to The University of Texas at Austin on behalf of the Alexander Architectural Archives, The University of Texas Libraries.

 ACCESS.
-The Archive welcomes the use of its collections to any serious researcher or scholar on an appointment basis.
-In order to best serve its guests, the Archive asks prospective guests to complete a Guest Registration form giving full information about the subject, scope, and purpose of the research being undertaken.
-Applications are considered on a case-by-case basis, and access to the Archive is subject to whatever restrictions have been placed on materials by donors or depositors or by the Archive for preservation, processing, or other essential purposes.
+The Alexander welcomes the use of its collections to any serious researcher or scholar on an appointment basis.
+Guests are required to complete a Guest Registration form giving full information about the subject, scope, and purpose of the research being undertaken.
+Applications are considered on a case-by-case basis, and access is subject to restrictions related to embargos placed by donors or depositors, or by the Alexander for preservation, processing, or other essential purposes.

 COPY WORK.
 All copy work requests must comply with the Archive’s rules and procedures.
 Before copies can be made, the guest must supply the Archive with a completed Authorization Form for Copyright Release (pdf), signed by the copyright holder.
 It is the guest's responsibility to obtain this authorization.
 If after reasonable inquiry the author cannot be located and no heirs or executor can be traced, the guest may ask that this requirement be waived.